-New build homes, should 1st-time buyers consider buying them?
+Should 1st-time buyers consider buying new-build homes?
 When buying your first home, there are hundreds of decisions to make – location, style, budget, décor, financing – the list goes on and on!

-One thing you may not have considered is whether or not buying a new build home is a good idea for a first-time buyer?
+You may not have considered whether or not buying a new build home is a good idea for a first-time buyer?
 New builds are typically less popular amongst first time buyers, but could you be missing out on a potentially life-changing purchase?

-As a first time buyer, you are probably (not always, but mostly) working with a smaller budget than someone who has been on the market for a long time, building up capital as they go.
+As a first time buyer, you are probably working with a smaller budget than someone who has been on the market for a long time, building up capital as they go.

-With a small budget, you have to be creative when it comes to making that stretch that bit further.
-Here are some reasons why, as a first-time buyer, you should be considering a new build home.
+With a small budget, you have to be creative when making that stretch that bit further.
+Here are some reasons why, as a first-time buyer, you should be considering a new-build home.

-When buying an older house, you’re likely to have to set aside some time and money to undo old work that doesn’t suit your taste.
-Whether that’s as simple as re-painting or stripping old wallpaper or as drastic as structural repair, it all costs time, effort and money than you may not have.
+When buying an older house, you’re likely to have to put aside some time and money to undo old work that doesn’t suit your taste.
+Whether that’s as simple as re-painting or stripping old wallpaper or as drastic as structural repair, it all costs time, effort and money that you may not have.

-With a new build, there is none of that – you have a blank canvas to start from, saving you a lot of time, effort and money!
-Working with the developer on colour schemes, the finishing and the fixtures can save you a small fortune in the long run.
+There is none of that with a new build – you have a blank canvas to start from, saving you a lot of time, effort, and money!
+In addition, working with the developer on colour schemes, the finishing and the fixtures can save you a small fortune in the long run.

 A house purchase is like any other purchase – there are deals available.
-Look around at similar older properties and get an estimate as to property values and what you should be paying before negotiating with a developer, find out more on house values here.
+Look around at similar newer houses for sale on the market and get an estimate of what you should be paying before negotiating with a developer.
 If you are interested in a property, a developer may be willing to listen to offers.
 They want to sell houses as much as you want to buy them.
 A willing buyer and a motivated seller are a match made in heaven when it comes to negotiating deals!

-If you are a first-time buyer with a limited budget, this can prove utterly invaluable as it saves time, effort & money that would be used replacing fixtures and fittings that you don’t like.
+If you are a first-time buyer with a limited budget, this can prove utterly invaluable as it saves time, effort & money replacing fixtures and fittings that you don’t like.

-Speak to developers and see what options you have once you’ve committed to the purchase of a house from them.
+Speak to developers and see what options you have once you’ve committed to purchasing a house from them.
 You may be amazed at how much say you can have over the property before it’s even finished!

 Financial Deals Count Towards New Builds